-'American Crime Story: Katrina' Isn't Happening, But The FX Franchise Still Has Plenty Of Stories To Tell
+'American Crime Story: Katrina' Isn't Happening, But The Franchise Is Far From Over

 It's been three years since Ryan Murphy announced American Crime Story: Katrina, his concept for the next American Crime Story chapter focusing on 2005's Hurricane Katrina and its aftermath.
 However, after being delayed, and ultimately leading to the ACS installment The Assassination of Gianni Versace, it seems American Crime Story: Katrina isn't happening, as reported by TV Guide.
 While behind-the-scenes events may have prevented Katrina from being made, luckily, there are more stories to be told in the ACS universe.

 On Monday, Feb.
 4, FX President John Landgraf explained a little bit about the status of the ACS franchise at the Television Critics Association winter press tour.
 "Katrina is not still in the mix," Landgraf told reporters, per TV Guide.
 The potential season was first revealed in The Hollywood Reporter's January 2016 cover story with Murphy.
 The media mogul explained his interest in focusing on Hurricane Katrina for the successful series, saying, "I want this show to be a socially conscious, socially aware examination of different types of crime around the world."
 Murphy continued, "In my opinion, Katrina was a f*cking crime — a crime against a lot of people who didn't have a strong voice, and we're going to treat it as a crime.
 That's what this show is all about."

 However, the plans for Katrina started going awry when the series was undergoing creative changes in 2017.